FISH 6003 Syllabus

 - Be able to apply the technique of meta-analysis to measure weight of evidence on a given topic

 We will focus extensively on regression-type models due to their ubiquity in the life sciences, and their ability to be applied to many relevant situations within fisheries.
+Our goal is to develop a statistical mindset, and understand how to make smart decisions during design and analysis.

 Expectations and Aspirations